qxp1011/PFQ-pcap/README.md

 pfq/config_file:[device[:device[:device..]]]
 ```

-The configuration file is based on the simple key-value grammar.
+The configuration is based on the simple key-value grammar.

 ```
 # PFQ configuration file